automutate/automutate/docs/onboarding.md

 It should be possible to import and run it directly.

 If your linter is only runnable via a CLI, you'll need to execute a CLI process and capture its output.
-That's doable but messy and inefficient.
+That's doable but but messy and inefficient.

 ### Reporting Suggestions